 Carolyn R. (“Bo”) Aldigé is president of the Prevent Cancer Foundation, a national non-profit organization she founded in 1985 in memory of her father, who died of cancer one year earlier.
-In the 30 years since its inception, Prevent Cancer has provided more than $142 million in support of its mission, saving lives across all populations through cancer prevention and early detection, and has become nationally recognized as a leader in the fight against cancer through prevention.
+In the more than 30 years since its inception, the Prevent Cancer Foundation® has become nationally recognized as a leader in the fight against cancer through prevention and early detection.
 The foundation, a four-star rated charity, was selected by its peers and named a “Top Non-Profit” by Philanthropedia, an affiliate of Guidestar.

 Ms. Aldigé has served on boards of directors/advisors of eight National Cancer Institute designated Cancer Centers, including the External Advisory Board of the top-ranked MD Anderson Cancer Center.
 She is a member of the boards of directors of the National Coalition for Cancer Research (having served for eight years as its president), Friends of Cancer Research and the Intercultural Cancer Council; the Council of Scientific Advisors of the American Association for Cancer Research; and the Patient Advocate Advisory Board of Stand Up to Cancer.
 She is vice-chairman of the Global Lung Cancer Coalition (GLCC), a member of the executive committee of the International Digestive Cancer Alliance (IDCA), a member of the Advisory Board of the International Early Lung Cancer Action Program, and a member of the board of directors of the International Society for Cancer Prevention (ISCaP).